Ethereum-John/hello-world/README.md

 # hello-world
 Beginner's Guide
+Newb
-Newb trying this out for first time
+Trying this out for first time